-As explained in What Makes a Good Notification, good notifications are timely, relevant, and precise.
+Good notifications are timely, relevant, and precise.
 If your page asks for permission to send notifications on page load, those notifications may not be relevant to your users or their needs.

-How this audit fails
+How the Lighthouse notification audit fails

-If this code contains calls to
+If the code calls

-and notification permission was not already granted,
+and notification permission has not already been granted, the audit fails.

 Each Best Practices audit is weighted equally in the Lighthouse Best Practices Score.
 Learn more in The Best Practices score.

-Ask for user's notification permissions responsibly
+How to ask for users' notification permissions responsibly

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.